 During forty years of living in the same San Francisco high-rise hermitage, my apartment has been adorned with many pictures and portrayals of St. Francis, my favorite saint, and of the peace prayer which he inspired.
 And until five years ago St. Francis in a stone statue also presided over my outside deck garden.

 But in July 2018, I was obliged to remove everything from my outdoor deck so it could be renovated and repainted.
 Thereafter, I realized that I could no longer physically maintain my deck-top garden.
 So I decided to give away the plants and planters blessed by my St. Francis statue.
 While I was looking for new homes for my plants, the St. Francis statue was kept in an inconspicuous corner of my bedroom which was temporarily filled with many deck plants.

 On December 1, 2018, my long-time neighbor and community gardener friend, Jan Monaghan, came to take pictures of my plants and planters, to help me find a new home for them.
 While showing Jan the St. Francis statue, I suddenly and inexplicably started crying, thinking and saying “goodbye Saint Francis”.
-Thereafter for several hours I remained tearful.
+Thereafter for several hours I kept crying,

 The next day, Sunday December 2nd, I learned (via email) that Carol’s soul had departed her body Saturday evening, and I intuited that while Ron was tearfully saying goodbye to St. Francis Carol’s soul was astrally bidding Ron ‘adieu’.